GuilhermeCunha79/lapr2/docs/SprintA/FURPS.md

 - _are common across several US/UC;_
 - _are not related to US/UC, namely: Audit, Reporting and Security._

-*  All users should be authenticated with a password holding 7 alphanumeric characters, including 3 capital letters & 2 digits, in order to use the app.
+*  All users, including clients, should be authenticated with a password holding 7 alphanumeric characters, including 3 capital letters & 2 digits, in order to use the app.
 *  Only Specialist Doctor can access client data
 *  Support for generating reports. (page 2)